-- ii.
-After the SAIFC evaluates an application, the chair of the SAIFC must issue a written report which includes the: - a. name of the applicant, - b. project or initiative requested in the application, - c. date that the SAIFC reviewed the application, - d. funding award amount requested by the applicant, - e. funding award granted by the SAIFC and what that funding award is as a percentage of the available funding in the SAIF at the beginning of that academic year, and - f. rationale explaining the SAIFC's decision - iii.
-All funding awards granted by the SAIFC must be approved by the Dean of Students before becoming finalized. - iv.
-If the applicant has a University operating account with internally controlled funds and oversight by a Cornell-employed advisor, the Vice President for Finance will approve the transfer of funds from the SAIFC into their account.
+- i.
+For each application, the SAIFC will: - a. arrange a hearing where the proposers of the application may address questions of the - b. committee - c. determine if the application is eligible to receive a funding award from the SAIF, - d. decide the order in which applications are voted upon to receive funding awards by first holding a ranked order vote by committee members.
+Once SAIFC has established application rankings, the vote on funding awards will proceed from the highest ranked application and so on in descending order. - ii.
+After the SAIFC evaluates an application, the chair of the SAIFC must issue a written report which includes the: - a. name of the applicant, - b. project or initiative requested in the application, - c. date that the SAIFC reviewed the application, - d. funding award amount requested by the applicant, - funding award granted by the SAIFC and what that funding award is as a percentage of the available funding in the SAIF at the beginning of that academic year, and - f. rationale explaining the SAIFC's decision - All funding awards granted by the SAIFC must be approved by the Dean of Students before becoming finalized. - iv.
+If the applicant has a University operating account with internally controlled funds and oversight by a Cornell-employed advisor, the Vice President for Finance will approve the transfer of funds from the SAIFC into their account. - v.
 If the applicant does not have an account that meets these eligibility requirements, the amount of the funding award will be separated from the remaining balance of the SAIF and expenses will be processed through regular university accounting procedures through the Office of Assemblies, like all others under the Student Assembly budget. - vi.
 At each meeting of the Assembly immediately following the final approval of a funding award by the Dean of Students, the report associated with the application must be included in the meeting's agenda. - vii.
 The chair of the SAIFC will file any reports or minutes of committee meetings pertaining to the SAIF with the Office of the Assemblies. - viii.
 The chair of the SAIFC shall regularly report to the Assembly on the progress of projects and shall inform the Assembly of any setbacks the Commission faces in implementing its projects